setraj/auction/README.md

 - Information is not persistant.
 - Auctioner needs to be up & running before bidders.
 - 1 Auctioner & 3 Bidders.
 (Bidders can be increased easily).
-- sychroization is currenty handeled through channels.
+- Synchronization is currenty handeled through channels.

 Steps to run:
 - greedy/auctioner